jabeztay/claude-cs/LEARNINGS.md

 #### What I'd Do Differently

 - If possible, I'd like to think more of the end design and goal before implementation.
 Having to build things like variable storage and a last answer recall later was a bit tricky.

+### Part 2: Virtual Machines

+**Date Started**: 2025-10-05
+**Date Completed**:

+#### Key Concepts Learned

+- Fetch-decode-execute cycle
+- Stack-based virtual machines
+- Bytecode and instruction sets

+#### Challenges Faced

+- Initially understanding what bytecode is and how it relates to assembly and machine code.

+#### Breakthrough Moments

+- Realising bytecode execution is just reading instruction at current PC, do the thing, and then move PC forward
+- Understanding that a VM is a simple loop of fetch-decode-execute

+#### Connections to Other Concepts

+- Reuse of the stack calculator's stack for the VM's stack
+- Arithmetic operations are similar to those in the stack calculator, but now as opcodes

+#### Questions for Future Exploration

+#### What I'd Do Differently

 ---